-The City of Guelph Solid Waste Transfer Station, Materials Recovery Facility (MRF) and Organic Waste Facility are adjacent facilities that operate under a combined Amended Provisional Certificate of Approval/Environmental Compliance Approval (C of A/ECA) issued by the Ministry of Environment, Conservation and Parks (MECP), dated February 10, 2011.
+The City of Guelph Solid Waste Transfer Station, Materials Recovery Facility (MRF) and Organic Waste Facility are adjacent facilities that operate under a combined Amended Provisional Certificate of Approval/Environmental Compliance Approval (C of A/ECA) issued by the Ministry of Environment, Conservation and Parks (MECP), dated February 10, 2011 (C of A No. A170128) and an amended ECA dated January 7, 2015 (ECA No. 9496-9NFKJ9).

-The following table presents a summary of the 2018 Annual Report for the City of Guelph Waste Resource Innovation Centre.
+The following table presents a summary of the 2019 Annual Report for the City of Guelph Waste Resource Innovation Centre.
 The C of A/ECA specifies annual reporting requirements.
 These have been outlined in the left-hand column below, while the right hand column provides a reference to the section of this report where the reader will find further details.